Lipedema Liposuction Surgery Treatment Experts

 Costs of liposuction for lipedema are going to vary from doctor to doctor and depend on a number of factors.
 Of course, the larger the area, the more it will cost.
 Even if doing the exact same areas, one doctor can charge much higher than another.
 This could be due to the fact that one doctor is very good, and in high demand while another is not.
 Liposuction results all depend on human skill, not on technology and results can vary tremendously.
 Another factor which determines the cost is how much fat there is to remove and how difficult the case will be.
 Having a very large thickness of fat will take longer, and loose skin which is more difficult to work with will also drive up the cost.

 At ArtLipo, you can expect some of the very best results from lipedema liposuction because of the experience and skill of our surgeons.
 This means more complete results with a more noticeable change in size, smoothness, and also a more beautiful shape compared to what other surgeons are typically able to produce.
 Our costs can be higher than some, but definitely worth the results.
 For a full leg liposuction including the thighs, knees, calves, and ankles done in a 360 degree manner, the costs can be $20,000 or more depending on size of the patient.
 Doing all of these areas will require 2 sessions split up between upper and lower areas.
 Not all patients will need a full leg liposuction.
-Many will achieve a significant improvement with just the knee complex, calves, and ankles which costs on average $12,000 and also varies according to size.
-The other area which our lipedema patients often treat is their circumferential arms which on average costs $9000.
+Many will achieve a significant improvement with just the knee complex, calves, and ankles which costs on average $15,000 and also varies according to size.
+The other area which our lipedema patients often treat is their circumferential arms which on average costs $12,000 and up.
 All treatments can be tailored to each individual.
 Therefore, it is best for you to send us your pictures and for us to give you an exact quote.